roberth84/HyDE_search/README.md

 sentence embeddings for sentences, to build the vector database using the embeddings, and to find matching sentences.
 The llm_model subpackage (src/hyde_search/query_response/llm_model) is used to pass prompts to the LLM and get a response.

+To use do the following:
+1. Build a list of sentences.
+You can add a dataset to datasets/datasets.py and use this to get sentences.
+2. Pass the list of sentences to the VectorDatabase constructor.
+3. Pass the VectorDatabase instance to the DocumentSearchEngine constructor.
+4. Use DocumentSearchEngine.response_using_sentences method to get the responses.